mb64/stack_alloc/README.md

 `stack_alloc` has some great (and some slightly-less-great) features:

-### It's (minimally) thread-safe.
+### It's (minimally) thread-safe

 It uses a single top-level allocator lock so that only one thread can allocate memory at a time.

-### It's pretty slow.
+### It's not too slow

 The only kind of a benchmark I've done is pretty simple.

  * I downloaded two copies of Ripgrep [from git](https://github.com/BurntSushi/ripgrep), and edited one to use this allocator with a simple test memory source
- * I built each with a simple `cargo build --release`
+ * I built each with `cargo build --release`
- * Then, I ran `time target/release/rg -Hn -j1 -e 'ripgrep' >/dev/null` several times in each directory and recorded the fastest time for each.
+ * Then, I ran `time target/release/rg -Hn -j1 -e 'ripgrep' >/dev/null` many times in each directory and recorded the fastest time for each.

 The numbers were:
+ * Ripgrep with Jemalloc: 26 ms
- * Ripgrep with `stack_alloc`: 35 ms
+ * Ripgrep with `stack_alloc`: 27 ms

+The numbers generally ranged anywhere from 29 to 38 milliseconds for each, though, and the numbers were very comparable.

+I also did some threaded tests (`-j4` for my laptop), thoroughly expecting Jemalloc to win here.
+Here were the numbers:
- * Ripgrep with Jemalloc: 32 ms
+ * Ripgrep with Jemalloc: 25 ms -- this was about 2-3 ms faster, on average
+ * Ripgrep with `stack_alloc`: 30 ms -- this was about 2-3 ms slower

-So it's not intolerably slow, but it's still pretty slow.
+So TL;DR: it's not terrible.

+(Disclaimer: these numbers are totally unscientific.
+They're very similar, not very accurate, and Ripgrep is heavily optimized, which includes not allocating much.)

 ### It's flexible in where it gets its memory